MBA Life at Carnegie Mellon University

 Carnegie Mellon is renowned for leading next-generation advances in artificial intelligence, robotics, big data, cybersecurity, autonomous motion, and software engineering.
 Establishing the Tepper Quad at the center of campus reflects today’s innovative business models — embedding multifunctional, interconnected collaboration among the key disciplines that drive progress and innovation.
 Our culture encourages cross-campus, multidisciplinary efforts that draw on the diverse perspectives of individuals to make a positive impact on the world.

-Carnegie Mellon’s mission focuses on the creation and dissemination of knowledge, to serve our students and to encourage the exchange of ideas where discovery flourishes.
-Ultimately, it is these goals that help us solve the problems that matter in order that our graduates and faculty will make a difference in the lives of people around the globe.
+Carnegie Mellon’s mission focuses on creating a collaborative environment open to the free exchange of ideas, where research, creativity, innovation, and entrepreneurship can flourish.
+Ultimately, it is these values that help us take on problems that matter.
+Our graduates and faculty make a difference in the lives of people around the globe.

-The university was founded in 1900 by well-known industrialist Andrew Carnegie, whose motto was “my heart is in the work.”
-We live our founder’s motto each day through a commitment to exceptional standards of academic and research rigor as well as a commitment to every student’s desire to discover and achieve his or her personal and professional dreams and goals.
+The university was founded in 1900 by industrialist Andrew Carnegie, whose motto was “my heart is in the work.”
+We live our founder’s motto each day — not only through a commitment to exacting standards for academics and research, but also by celebrating each student as an individual who brings their unique strengths and insights to a collective endeavor.